CtrlK

 Suggestions

-Add specific concrete actions the skill performs, e.g., 'Generates Jest test files with describe/it blocks, creates mock implementations, writes assertions for functions and components.'
+Add specific concrete actions the skill performs, e.g., 'Generates Jest test files with describe/it blocks, creates mock implementations, writes assertions for functions and components, and sets up test fixtures.'

-Add an explicit 'Use when...' clause with natural trigger scenarios, e.g., 'Use when the user asks to write tests, create unit tests, generate Jest test cases, add test coverage, or mentions .test.js/.spec.js files.'
+Add an explicit 'Use when...' clause with natural trigger terms, e.g., 'Use when the user asks to write Jest tests, create unit tests, generate test cases, add test coverage, or work with .test.js/.spec.js files.'

 DimensionReasoningScore